unurgunite/rubocop-sorted_methods_by_call/README.md

 ## Installation

-rubocop_sorted_methods_by_call gem is quite simple to use and install.
+rubocop-sorted_methods_by_call gem is quite simple to use and install.
 There are two options to install it — for those who is going to contribute into the project and for those who is going to embed gem to theirs project.
 See below for each step.